zumgolde/da-publicity.github.io/about.md

 tags: about
 ---

-She is a Berlin based freelance public relations manager.
-Business partners and journalists appreciate her for being both unagitated and hands-on.
-Donate appreciates projects that are made with &#x2764;.
+\[dɔnaːtə\] is the name of a Berlin based freelance public relations manager.
+Her business partners and journalists appreciate her for being both unagitated and hands-on.
+She appreciates projects that are made with &#x2764;.